temporalio/temporal-learning/docs/tutorials/go/audiobook/index.md

 ### Convert text to audio with `Process`

-The `process` Activity handles text-to-speech work.
+The `Process` Activity handles text-to-speech work.
 Each time it's called, it sends a chunk of text to the `textToSpeech` method and appends those results to your output file.
 You call it with a `string` to process and the output destination.
 Should the text-to-speech conversion request fail, Temporal can retry the request: